mrjemson/kodi-plex-sync/README.md

 Both Episodes and Movies are supported.
 Sync at Tv Show/season level is not supported.
 Basic knowledge of python is expected to configure/run this.

+This is a fork of hoodakaushal's original that simplifies configuration and adds ability to sync between Linux to Windows installations, as well as setups where the file path is different.

 Matching files across media centers is done by file path.
 A video in plex and kodi is considered same if they both have the same underlying file.
 This has the advantage of not requiring any external API (eg TVDB) and can be run offline.
 Paths are treated as case sensitive by default, on *nix systems this is fine, on Windows it can cause videos to not be matched.